• #

 The Australian government estimates food waste costs the Australian economy $20 billion per year.

-One third of the world’s food is wasted.
-Food waste accounts for more than 8% of all global greenhouse gas emissions.
+One third of the world’s food is lost or wasted — 1.05 billion tonnes in 2022 alone.
+Food waste accounts for 8–10% of all global greenhouse gas emissions (UNEP, 2024).

 Food scraps and yard waste together make up more than 30% of what we throw away in Australia.